 The Romney-Ryan plan asks the vast majority of Americans to pay more, and then spends this revenue not on balancing the budget but rather on more tax breaks for the richest Americans.
-Gov. Romney's top direct donor would receive more than \$2 billion in direct tax benefits from under the Romney-Ryan plan,2 while a typical police officer in Des Moines earns \$50,890 a year and would see their taxes increase by \$1,550.3 These lopsided priorities are not a coincidence or a cruel joke.
+Gov. Romney's top direct donor would receive over \$2 billion in direct tax benefits from under the Romney-Ryan plan, while a typical police officer in Milwaukee earning \$56,740 a year or a police officer in Janesville earning \$55,400 a year would see their taxes increase by \$1,465 or \$1,505 respectively.
+These lopsided priorities are not a coincidence or a cruel joke.
 They are the logical extension of a trickle-down economic policy that failed under President George W. Bush but would be revived by Gov. Romney and Rep. Ryan.